camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 ### Databases

-Databases can be deployed as part of the Camunda clusters, but using externally managed database services offers several advantages:
+Databases can be deployed as part of the Camunda clusters, but using external databases or managed services offers several advantages:

 - **Flexibility**: Allows you to choose the database technology that best fits your needs and existing infrastructure while choosing one of the [supported environments](/reference/supported-environments.md#component-requirements).
 - **Scalability**: External databases can be scaled independently of the Camunda components, providing better performance and resource management.